With the technical advancement and evolving business needs, numerous online stores need help to keep up with the pace.

 5. Integrations With Existing Legacy Systems

-Before we migrate to a new solution, you should ensure that the solution you are switching supports the integrations already in use with no loss of performance.
+Before we migrate to a new solution, you should ensure that the solution you are switching to supports the integrations already in use with no loss of performance.

 6. Future Needs and Improvements